Caboto-SRL/SAND/README.md

   - **Location:** Piazza Castello and Via Alberto

 ### Sensor Suite & System Specifications
+note that this is not the final versian, and specifications of the dataset will improve. check the end of this file for possible future updates.
 - **Robot Platform:**
   - The recordings were performed using the **Unitree Go1** quadruped robot, known for its agile locomotion and robust performance.
   - More details about the robot can be found on the [Unitree Go1 Product Page](https://shop.unitree.com/products/unitreeyushutechnologydog-artificial-intelligence-companion-bionic-companion-intelligent-robot-go1-quadruped-robot-dog?srsltid=AfmBOoolAkfvPyK6gfOl0G2-_ozL7nvVu82R6AjaPywBH2e7_77nCqFN).